 If the IdeaCentre Stick 300 is left operating at a high temperature, it can sometimes reboot on its own.
 You’ll hear its tiny little fan whirl for hours before this is a problem.
 When this happens, and sometimes when it normally reboots or during a Windows Update boot cycle, it can get stuck in a Windows error screen like the one shown below:

 The screen asks you to click one of two options to proceed.
 Unfortunately, it can’t pair with Bluetooth devices while in this screen; meaning your wireless keyboard and mouse will be worthless.
 It also wouldn’t load drivers for any hot-plugged devices; meaning you can’t even plug in a wired keyboard or mouse to get it going again.
 These aren’t hardware limitations of the IdeaCentre Stick, but rather limitations imposed by the minimal Windows environment that’s created for this error message.

 If you power cycle the device two–three more times, Windows will attempt a normal boot and you should be fine.
 However, if you rely on headless or remote desktop access then this is a big problem.

-The currently ‘most helpful’ review on Amazon.com incorrectly states: “However, it cannot be set to boot as soon as power is supplied, which the [Intel] ComputeStick can.
+The currently ‘most helpful’ review on Amazon.com incorrectly states: “However, it can’t be set to boot as soon as power is supplied, which the [Intel] ComputeStick can.
 Until Lenovo provides a solution, this isn’t appropriate for networking closets, as we intended.”
 There’s a setting to enable this in the firmware.
 People elsewhere on the web claim that this setting is either on or off for them by default.
 I also found it to be off by default, but it took less than a minute to find the setting when I went looking for it.

 Unlike the early versions of the Intel ComputeStick, which the Lenovo IdeaCentre Stick is based on, you can start the IdeaCentre Stick without plugging it into a HDMI device.